joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/03/05/us/politics/noem-perjury-investigation-blumenthal.html

 **Rangers sit Vincent Trocheck, Sam Carrick for roster management**\
 `Trocheck and Carrick are two of the remaining centers on the trade market ahead of the league's 3 p.m.
-ET deadline on Friday.`\
+(ET) Friday deadline.`\
 https://nytimes.com/athletic/7091672/2026/03/05/rangers-vincent-trocheck-sam-carrick-trade-leafs/

 **Rebuild or reload, the Leafs need as many (good) assets as they can get**\